netgroup/kubernetes-playground/README.md

 1. Vagrant will provision master and worker nodes
 1. Ansible will install `docker`, `kubeadb`, `kubelet` and `kubectl` and run configuration scripts to initialize the Kubernetes cluster

+### Cloud Native Storage

+To deploy GlusterFS, SSH into the master and run the configuration script:
+1. `vagrant ssh kubernetes-master-1`
+1. `/vagrant/scripts/linux/bootstrap-glusterfs.sh`

+### Monitoring

+To deploy the monitoring solution, SSH into the master and run the configuration script:
+1. `vagrant ssh kubernetes-master-1`
+1. `/vagrant/scripts/linux/boostrap-monitoring.sh`

 ### Additional Components